dmbarbour/glas/glas-src/bits/README.md

             | Branch of Value * Value
             | ... (accelerated lists, binaries, etc.) ...

 With this compact encoding, short, simple data including symbols and nearly all int64 values (except int64 min), can be encoded without heap allocations.
-Further, binaries - lists of 8-bit bitstrings - can be specially optimized to support more efficient file and socket IO.
+Further, binaries can be specialized so we don't pay huge overheads for file or socket IO.

-*Note:* The Glas Object encoding of glas data will similarly compact bitstrings and binaries for efficient storage and serialization.
+*Note:* See also the Glas Object encoding.

 ## Operations Performance